|Degree Type:||Bachelor of Arts (B.A.)|

 Graphics card: dedicated graphics card with min.
 2 GB VRAM, better 4 GB

 Screen: min.
 FullHD, i.e. 1920x1080 pixels, ideally an IPS or VA panel.

 Software packages are often available to students at a discount.
-Here it is advisable to wait for the start of your studies and to wait for the suggestions and tips of the lecturers and students from higher semesters.
+Here, it is advisable to wait for the start of your studies and the suggestions and tips of your teachers and students from higher semesters.

-For the 3D software Rhinoceros (McNeal), which you will use in the first semester, licenses have already been reserved at reduced rates.
-To make use of this offer, please register in KIT ILIAS in the period 11.10.2021 - 22.10.2021 under the following course:
+For the 3D software Rhinoceros (McNeal), which you will use in various courses from the first semester on, licenses have already been reserved at reduced rates.

 You will receive more information about the procedure and the associated costs at the beginning of the lecture Architectural Geometry.